 Decision making.
 Delegation.
 School management.
 The role of school governors is crucial within education, with governors driving and supporting each of these processes.
-Good governance helps to develop the frameworks by which support is given, which is especially crucial during the current COVID-19 outbreak and will be in subsequent crises
+Good governance helps to develop the frameworks by which support is given, which is especially crucial during the crises such as COVID-19 and unforeseen challenges.

 So how can governors lead and support during a crisis?